WHAT to Eat

 5.6 Will Coffee “Break My Fast”?

-Many people enjoy a coffee or tea in the morning and delay their Main Meal until later when they are hungry, and their blood glucose drops below their trigger.
+Many people enjoy coffee or tea in the morning and delay their Main Meal until they are hungry later, and their blood glucose drops below their trigger.

-Your morning cuppa doesn’t need to count as a meal (and you don’t need to test your blood glucose), so long as you’re not adding hundreds of calories worth of milk, butter, cream, sugar, or MCT oil.
+Your morning cuppa doesn’t need to count as a meal (and hence, you don’t need to test your blood glucose), so long as you’re not adding a ton of calories worth of milk, butter, cream, sugar, or MCT oil.

-While there is plenty of debate over whether coffee or artificial sweeteners will break your fast and whether water alone is more optimal, you need to find the balance between optimal and sustainable for you.
-Many people find themselves with headaches if they suddenly slash their caffeine intake.
+There is plenty of debate over whether coffee or artificial sweeteners will break your fast and whether water alone is more optimal; however, you need to find the balance between optimal and sustainable.
+Many people find themselves with headaches if they suddenly stop drinking coffee.
 So, if you want to reduce your caffeine intake, it’s best to scale back slowly.

 Most studies find that caffeine has a positive effect on metabolic rate and fat loss and stimulates the release of stored energy from the liver.
 In fact, bodybuilders often use caffeine as a ‘fat burner’.
+It’s also the main active ingredient in most pre-workouts to promote focus and make people feel energised.
 However, if you’re not sleeping because you are drinking too much coffee too late in the day, you should stop earlier in the day or cut back.

-Some people who test their blood glucose in the morning around their regular cuppa see their blood glucose rise.
-However, it’s difficult to discern whether this is due to regular morning circadian rhythm effects like when your body releases cortisol, adrenaline, and stored liver glycogen to boot up your system for the day or if it’s the coffee itself.
+Some people who test their blood glucose in the morning around their regular cuppa see their blood glucose rise after they ingest the caffeine.
+However, it’s difficult to tell whether this is due to regular morning circadian rhythm effects like when your body releases cortisol, adrenaline, and stored liver glycogen to boot up your system for the day or the coffee.
+Caffeine just augments the normal processes that boot you up for the day.

-If you really want to find out if coffee is spiking your blood glucose, you could test your sugars before and after consuming caffeinated coffee, decaffeinated coffee, and water simultaneously during the day.
-If you see a similar response at the same time regardless of what you drank, it’s likely the Dawn Phenomenon rather than the coffee.
+If you really want to find out if coffee is spiking your blood glucose, you could test your sugars before and after consuming caffeinated coffee, decaffeinated coffee, and water at the same time of the day over multiple days.
+If you see a similar response at the same time regardless of what you drank, it’s likely the Dawn Phenomenon, not the coffee.

-However, given that the goal of Data-Driven Fasting is to achieve a long-term negative energy balance, the slight rise in glucose around your coffee should not be of concern as long as your coffee contains minimal energy.
-Likewise, any change in insulin or blood sugar that occurs in the morning around your coffee will not impact your fat loss goals if it doesn’t contain a significant amount of energy that will stop your body from using your stored body fat.
+Given that the goal of Data-Driven Fasting is to achieve a long-term negative energy balance, the slight rise in glucose around your coffee should not be of concern as long as your coffee contains minimal energy.
+Likewise, any change in insulin or blood sugar in the morning around your coffee will not impact your fat loss goals if it doesn’t contain significant energy that will stop your body from using your stored body fat.

 So, rather than wondering, ‘Will this break my fast?’, you should ask, ‘Will this allow me to achieve a negative energy balance that will lead to fat loss and lower blood glucose?’